OFFICIAL SITE

 Religious Terms

-Are the words "marry" and "marriage" religious terms?
+Are the words "marry" and "marriage" religious in origin?
 Their etymology seems to suggest that they are (see this page, Rediscovering the Word: Marry).
 If they are religious terms, then should they be treated reverently as such?

-In order to answer those questions we must first explore what a religious term is.
-Let us begin with the etymology of "religion" and go from there.
+To address these questions, we must first understand what a religious term means.
+Let us start by looking at the origin of the word "religion" and proceed from there.

-The etymology of religion is sometimes disputed as to whether its origin also derives from Old French; but it is not disputed that the word "religion" found its way into the English language from Latin religio.
+The origin of the word religion is sometimes debated; with some questioning whether it also comes from Old French, but there is no doubt that the term "religion" entered the English language from the Latin word religio.
 See e.g., The Etymology of Religion, Sarah F. Hoyt, Journal of the American Oriental Society, Vol. 32, No. 2 (1912), pp. 126-129; Online Etymology Dictionary, Douglas Harper © 2001-2017.

 1. Are the words marry and marriage religious terms?

-When we refer to absolutes in the Bible, we are saying whenever God speaks it is "absolute truth" for everyone, everywhere, at all times.
+When referring to these fundamentals, we mean that whenever God speaks, it represents universal truth, applicable to all people, in every place, and at any time.
 See, Truth and God, Geach and Sutherland, Vol. 56 (1982), pp. 83-97; Absolute Theological Truth Postmodern Times, Fernandoc Anale, Andrews Uniuersily Seminay Studies, Vol. 45 (2007), No. 1, 87-100.
 So "absolute truth" is opposite of "relative truth" which may be true for some while not true for everyone and which is always subject to change.
 Id.

-Thus, in the Bible when God speaks of marriage, it is sacred and is a witness to the sacredness of God, because like God it is absolute.
-We know this because God tells us it is, in Genesis 2:21-24; Matthew 19:3-6; Mark 10:6-9; and elsewhere in the Bible.
+Therefore, in Scripture when God speaks of marriage, it is holy and serves as a testament to God’s own holiness, for like God it is unchangeable.
+This is revealed to us by God in Genesis 2:21-24; Matthew 19:3-6; Mark 10:6-9; and throughout the Bible.

-God established rules governing marriage long before governments began regulating it.
-The opening book of the Bible tells us: "A man will leave his father and his mother and he must stick to his wife and they must become one flesh."
-(Genesis 2:24 NKJV) Jesus confirmed that those yoked together in marriage should be "male and female."
-(Matthew 19:4 NKJV).
+God set the rules for marriage long before any government did.
+The first book of the Bible tells us: "A man will leave his father and his mother and he must stick to his wife and they must become one flesh" (Genesis 2:24 NKJV).
+Jesus also made it clear that those joined in marriage should be "male and female" (Matthew 19:4 NKJV).

-Thus, a term that describes the absolute truth of what God speaks to us and is His design being what that term describes, and because absolutes are essential to and a necessary foundation of Christianity, the words "marry" and "marriage” must be understood to be religious terms.
+Thus, a term that embodies the absolute truth of God's words to us, reflecting His divine plan, and since absolutes form the essential foundation of Christianity, the words "marry" and "marriage" must be understood as inherently religious terms.

 2. As religious terms should the words marry and marriage is treated reverently as such?